wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

 ### ABORT

-Both the Router and the Client may abort the opening of a WAMP session by sending an `ABORT` message.
+Both the Router and the Client may abort a WAMP session by sending an `ABORT` message.

 {align="left"}
         [ABORT, Details|dict, Reason|uri]